Self-supervised debiasing using low rank regularization: Results

 \subsection{Evaluation results}

+\textbf{Supervised learning.} To quantify the effectiveness of the rank regularization in-depth, we first consider a standard supervised debiasing scenario as similarly done in Table \ref{2. table: MultiCMNIST}.
+For a MIMIC-CXR + NIH dataset, we found that the proposed framework outperforms other supervised baselines with respect to bias-conflict accuracy.
+Table \ref{supp table: mimic} in the Appendix shows that the rank-regularized networks effectively discover the bias-conflicting samples which are consistent with Table \ref{2 table: precision}, \ref{2 table: precision_jtt}, and \ref{2. table: MultiCMNIST}.

-\textbf{Linear evaluation.} The bias-conflict and unbiased test accuracy are summarized in Table \ref{4. table: linear evaluation}.
-We found that DeFund outperforms every self-supervised baseline by a large margin, including SimCLR, SimSiam and VICReg, with respect to both bias-conflict and unbiased accuracy.
+\textbf{Linear evaluation.} We also found that DeFund outperforms every self-supervised baseline by a large margin in a linear evaluation protocol, including SimCLR, SimSiam and VICReg, with respect to both bias-conflict and unbiased accuracy (Table \ref{4. table: linear evaluation}).
 Moreover, in some cases, DeFund even outperforms ERM models or supervised debiasing approaches regarding bias-conflict accuracy.
 Note that there is an inherent gap between ERM models and self-supervised baselines, roughly \(8.7\%\) on average.
 Moreover, we found that non-contrastive learning methods generally perform worse than the contrastive learning method.
 This warns us against training the main model using a non-contrastive learning approach, while it may be a viable option for the biased model.
-We provide results of the proposed framework implemented with non-contrastive learning methods in the supplementary material.
+Results of the proposed framework with non-contrastive learning methods are provided in the Appendix section \ref{sec: non_CL}.

-\textbf{Semi-supervised learning.} To compare the performance of supervised and self-supervised methods in a more fair scenario, we sample \(10\%\) of the labeled CelebA training dataset at random for each run.
+\textbf{Semi-supervised learning.} To compare the performance of supervised and self-supervised methods in a more practical and fair scenario, we sample \(10\%\) of the labeled CelebA training dataset at random for each run.
 The remaining \(90\%\) samples are treated as unlabeled ones and engaged only in pretraining encoders for self-supervised baselines.
 Labeled samples are provided equally to both supervised and self-supervised methods.